 - Your name and date of birth.

-- That you are a student on the Student route.
-That the start and end dates of the permission are correct.
+- That the start and end dates of the permission are correct.

 Your permission to stay will start when the Home Office grant your Student permission.
 This means that you must comply with all the conditions attached to your immigration permission as a student on the Student route from the date on which the Home Office informs you that your application has been successful.